 It should be noted that this increased visibility should not be used to eliminate in-person communication, but rather, to enhance it by ensuring that all parties are kept up to date between meetings.
 This results in meetings that are more productive in that, instead of giving simple unidirectional progress updates, you can use that valuable meeting time for discussion, debate, and decision-making.
 KaiNexus also breaks down silos between distributed teams and makes cross-functional collaboration part of the standard workflow of improvement.

 A key component of Hoshin Kanri is the way your information is organized.
-Your KaiNexus configuration must make it possible to identify how each Improvement and Project relates to each other and to your strategic goals.
+Your KaiNexus configuration must make it possible to identify how each Item relates to each other and to your strategic goals.
 Whether your improvement methodology consists of any combination of daily improvement, A3s, VSM events, rapid improvement events, workouts, or Lean projects, there needs to be a direct line of sight between each initiative and your strategic goals and metrics.

 Some organizations attempt to organize this information with a combination of spreadsheets, printouts on a wall, and reporting tools.
-But, anyone who has tried these approaches knows that this is an administrative nightmare, too easily resulting in outdated information, poor visibility, low engagement, and a ton of wasted time.
+But anyone who has tried these approaches knows that this is an administrative nightmare, too easily resulting in outdated information, poor visibility, low engagement, and a ton of wasted time.

 KaiNexus makes it easier to achieve the structured, precise alignment that you need for Hoshin Kanri.